Loading...

 However, problem arises when a person of better health happen to know something but others having worse health of their body and mind form majority to contradict the better knowing person on the basis of their poor knowledge of the things.

 This comparison fails at this point to give us clear picture of truthfulness of a knowledge perceived by a person.
+It then needs explanation or logic from the better knowing person so that people may believe him.
+This triggers developments in the field of knowledge.

 The knowledge can be acquired by only two process - through direct experience or through speculation.